k27dong/Data-Structure/9: Maps, Hash Tabels and Skip Lists/Hash.md

 ```java
 Float.floatToIntBits(x);
 ```
-- for any data type X that is larger than an int,
+- for any data type X that is larger than an int, only half of the hash would be created, meaning it will be more likely that a collision occurs
+-